 Our Slow-Release Casein blend has a complete amino acid profile and 76g of protein per 100g.

 Weight gainer blends are perfect for individuals trying to increase size and mass.
-Your body can only do this if it’s in calorie surplus, which is when you’re consuming more calories than you burn, and this can be difficult and expensive through food alone.
+Your body can only do this if it’s in a calorie surplus, which is when you’re consuming more calories than you burn, and this can be difficult and expensive through food alone.

 Our Weight Gainer Blend contains over 30g of protein per serving, alongside 50g of carbohydrates from oat flour and maltodextrin — giving your body a helpful boost of calories as well as a protein hit.